NLnetLabs/routinator/doc/manual/source/installation.rst

        Before running Routinator for the first time, you must prepare the directory for the local RPKI cache, as well as the directory where the :term:`Trust Anchor Locator (TAL)` files reside.
-To learn more, refer to the :doc:`initialisation` section.

 After entering this command, **follow the instructions** provided about the ARIN TAL:

        .. code-block:: bash

           sudo routinator-init

-       After successful initialisation you can enable Routinator with:
+       To learn more about this process refer to the :doc:`initialisation` section.
+After successful initialisation you can enable Routinator
+       with:

        .. code-block:: bash